powershellfish/powershellfish.github.io/README.md

 ## What I Do *Not* Do

-* Psychically or automatically know what information needs to be included or excluded in documentation
+* Automatically know what information included or excluded in documentation (that's what the interviews are for!
+I love interviewing and information gathering!)
-* Write information that people won't want to use or that is not accessible
+* Write information or make learning materials that people won't want to use or that is not accessible
 * Get bored

 # What you can expect to see here in the future